Home Tutorials Training Consulting Books Company Contact us

 1. Communication within your Eclipse application

-It a common requirement that certain application components should update other components.
-If possible this communication should be decoupled, e.g. the components should not be tightly coupled.
+It’s common that part of your application components need to update other components.
+Where possible, this communication should be decoupled, meaning components shouldn’t be tightly linked to one another.

-This can be achieved by the subscriber/ publisher model implemented as an event system.
-Software components can register for events, other components can send events.
-The event system ensures that all registered components receive the event they registered for.
+This can be achieved using a subscriber/publisher model, implemented as an event system.
+Software components can register for events, and other components can send events.
+The event system ensures all registered components receive the events they subscribed to.

-For this purpose the Eclipse platform and the OSGi runtime provide a global event based communication system, called the event bus.
+The Eclipse platform and OSGi runtime provide a global, event-based communication system known as the event bus.

-Any software component which has access to the event system can send out arbitrary events as depicted in the following graphic.
+Any software component with access to the event system can send out arbitrary events, as shown in the following graphic.

 Sending out events with an event broker

-The Eclipse platform makes sure that registered components receive the messages.
-The Eclipse platform uses this event system for the internal communication.
+The Eclipse platform ensures registered components receive the messages.
+It also uses this event system for internal communication.

 The Eclipse event service is based on the OSGi EventAdmin service.

-1.3.
-Required plug-ins to use the event service
+2.1.
+Required plug-ins for using the event service

-The following plug-ins are required to use the event service functionality:
+The following plug-ins are required to use the event service functionality in Eclipse components.

 • org.eclipse.e4.core.services